patternfly/react-component-groups/README.md

 - use React Testing Library for testing
 - add tests to a `[ComponentName].test.tsx` file to your component's directory
 - make sure all the core logic is covered
+- add `ouiaId` to component props definition with a default value of the component name (for subcomponents, let's use `ComponentName-element-specification` naming convention e.g. `ouiaId="WarningModal-confirm-button"`)

 ### Styling:
 - for styling always use JSS